-Amniotic fluid surrounds your baby during pregnancy.
-Towards the end of pregnancy, the amount of collagen decreases in the chorion, the outer layer of the bag of water.
-Collagen is a fibrous connective tissue.
-It can be found in cartilage, ligaments, and tendons.
-Collagen helps to strengthen the chorion providing extra protection to the amniotic membrane.
-As the collagen decreases and other factors come into play, the bag of waters will break.
+Amniotic fluid surrounds your baby during pregnancy in a sac.
+Towards the end of pregnancy, the amount of collagen decreases in the chorion, which is the outer layer of the bag of water.
+A fibrous connective tissue, collagen helps to strengthen the chorion by providing extra protection to the amniotic membrane.
+As the collagen decreases and other factors come into play, the bag of water will break.
 For the majority of women, this will occur spontaneously during labor.
-However, in about 8 to 10 percent of women, the water will break prior to the onset of labor.
+However, in about eight to 10 percent of women, the water will break prior to the onset of labor.

 Signs of water breaking during pregnancy

-Vaginal fluid and discharge increase toward the end of pregnancy, this can sometimes be confused with amniotic fluid.
-Conversely, leaking amniotic fluid may be mistaken of urine or other vaginal fluid.
-It is imperative to have a health care provider evaluate any instances of possible leaks or ruptures in the bag of water.
+Vaginal fluid and discharge increase toward the end of pregnancy, which can sometimes be confused with amniotic fluid.
+Conversely, leaking amniotic fluid may be mistaken for urine or other vaginal fluid.
+It’s imperative to have a health care provider evaluate any instances of possible leaks or ruptures in the amniotic sac.

 Leaking amniotic fluid

-Any time there is a rupture or leak in the amniotic membrane this opens an entry way for germs and infection.
-In full term pregnancies, labor usually begins within 24 hours from the time of the water breaking.
-If labor does not begin spontaneously, your baby and you are at greater risk for infection.
-The longer your water has been broken the greater your chance of infection.
+Any time there is a rupture or leak in the amniotic membrane, it opens an entryway for germs and infection.
+In full-term pregnancies, labor usually begins within 24 hours from the time of the water breaking.
+If labor does not begin spontaneously, the baby and mother are at greater risk for infection.
+The longer the water has been broken before the baby is born, the greater the chance of infection.

 What if I think my water broke?

 If your doctor determines your water has broken, you will most likely be admitted to the hospital.
-If full term, your doctor may induce you if labor does not begin on its own within 24 hours.
+If full-term, your doctor may induce you if labor does not begin on its own within 24 hours.
 If preterm, you will most likely be under hospital care until delivery.
-For early gestations, your doctor will try to prolong delivery to allow time for lung maturity.
+For early gestations, your doctor will try to prolong delivery to allow time for lung maturity in the infant.